architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 ### `arc.tables()`

 Creates a DynamoDB client for your application's `@tables`.
 The client is an object, containing a nested object for each table.
+Declare tables with the [`@tables`](/docs/en/reference/project-manifest/tables) pragma.

 #### Client methods